 LiDAR, an acronym for light detection and ranging, is simply the most important aspect of any autonomous vehicle, it is seen by some as the ever-watching eye, constantly collecting data and enabling the vehicle to bypass obstacles in its path.

-The primary function of LiDAR sensors is to measure the distance between itself and objects in its field of view.
+The primary function of LiDAR sensors is to measure the distance between themselves and objects in their field of view.
 It does so by calculating the time taken by a pulse of light to travel to an object and back to the sensor, based on the speed of light constant.
-As the pulses of light sent by a LiDAR hit objects of irregular shapes with various reflective properties, the incident light signal are scattered, so that only a small fraction of the light returns back to the LiDAR receiver.
+As the pulses of light sent by a LiDAR hit objects of irregular shapes with various reflective properties, the incident light signal is scattered, so that only a small fraction of the light returns back to the LiDAR receiver.

 To overcome this deficiency, almost all mechanical LiDAR physically rotate the laser/receiver assembly, which enables the mechanical scanning LiDAR to collect data over a wide area (up to 360 degrees).
 A typical mechanical scanning LiDAR is bulky, fragile and costs several thousands of dollars.

 Solid-State LiDARs (SSL)

 New solid-state designs are being developed to address the cost, size, reliability and complexity issues of mechanical scanning LiDARs.
 Built with no mechanical components, SSL does have some limitations in field-of-view coverage (usually not exceeding 90 to 120 degrees), but their lower cost provides the capability of combining two or more sensors to increase the area covered.

 From its Headoffice in Quebec City – Canada, founded in 2007, LeddarTech is fast becoming an industry leader providing possibly the most versatile, scalable automotive-grade LiDAR development platform currently available on the market.